We are planting 1,428,411 trees

 Why we're investing in Nature-Based Solutions

 Our planet is dangerously close to critical ecological tipping points.
-Forests under pressure, wildlife disappearing, and weather that feels less predictable year after year.
-The effects of climate change are no longer far away.
-They are already part of everyday life.
+Forests are under pressure, wildlife is disappearing, and weather patterns are becoming increasingly unpredictable.
+The effects of climate change are no longer distant — they are already part of everyday life.

 At Affiliprint, we believe businesses have a role to play.
-Not only by reducing harm, but by supporting the recovery of nature where it matters.
+Not only by reducing harm, but by actively supporting the recovery of nature where it matters most.

 Sustainable Development Goals supported